 git push origin main

-After the changes have been pushed to your Github repository, head back to your CircleCI dashboard, where the new workflow is running.
+After the changes have been pushed to your GitHub repository, return to your CircleCI dashboard, where the new workflow is running.
 When everything is completed, refresh your Heroku app.
 Your newly implemented route will return the list of users.

 Conclusion

-In this tutorial, I have shown you how to set up a CI/CD pipeline for a Deno API using GitHub, CircleCI, and Heroku.
+In this tutorial, you have learned how to set up a CI/CD pipeline for a Deno API using GitHub, CircleCI, and Heroku.

-These practices help create a more efficient software management process that automates the repetitive, mundane aspects of deployment so that your team can focus on problem solving.
+These practices can help your team create a more efficient software management process that automates the repetitive, mundane aspects of deployment so you team can focus on problem solving.

 The entire codebase for this tutorial is available on GitHub.